ccs-amsterdam/FSS-R-course/readme.md

 that can help you learn more advanced methods (e.g., multilevel modeling, structural equation modeling, machine learning, text analysis, etc.).
-You can find the handouts (similar to the ones we use in this course) and corresponding video tutorials on this repistory:
+You can find the handouts (similar to the ones we use in this course) and corresponding video tutorials on this repository:
 <https://github.com/ccs-amsterdam/r-course-material>

 ## Literature